Why It Sucks To Win The Lottery

 Money can be dangerous

 Clearly, lottery winners themselves — not just their money – have to be protected at all times.
 And it all comes back to telling only the people who need to know.
-That can be difficult when most states allow the public release of lottery winners' names.
+That can be difficult when many states allow the public release of lottery winners' names.
 Feels a little like the system is working against winners, huh?

 It's not as much money as you think

 Most people dread tax season because it can be a hassle to get everything in order.
 But imagine owing taxes on a Powerball jackpot.
 Lottery winnings are viewed as taxable income, and navigating that minefield is another reason why it's crucial for lottery winners to have top-notch financial advisers.
-There are essentially nine U.S. states that don't have state income tax, and two others that exempt lottery winnings from their income tax.
-Forbes notes that if a person lived in one of those states and was the sole winner of a $1.5 billion Powerball, they'd end up paying $368.3 million in 2016 taxes if they chose to receive the lump sum of $930 million.
-Now, a take-home of over $500 million is nothing to sneeze at, but you have to plan ahead, not something many lottery winners bother with.
-"Could the money ever end?"

 The issue of taxes gets more complicated when lottery winners share their money because federal gift taxes and inheritance taxes come into play.
 All these things depend on state laws, and those change all the time.
-Bottom line: lottery winners need a support network to deal with this stuff.
+Bottom line: Lottery winners need a support network to deal with this stuff.

 Can't trust anyone anymore

 Trusting people is a gamble even if you have nothing.
 But lottery winners have it way worse.
 When everyone wants a piece of you, how do you determine who has your best interests at heart?
 It's similar to being famous.
 "Do they really like me, or are they just trying to get something from me?"
-People usually want something.
-Lottery winners risk death and danger when they tell people about their payday.
-It's that simple.
-Illinois attorney Andrew Stoltmann told the Associated Press that forcing lottery winners to reveal their identity is like "throwing meat into a shark-infested ocean."
-They're a target for unsavory characters to appear out of nowhere, begging for coin.

 So what's the solution?
 The best thing winners can do to maintain a normal lifestyle is remain anonymous.
 You might achieve that by moving to a remote island, surrendering every shred of identity, getting a normal job scooping ice cream, never using social media again, and not spending unusual amounts of money.
 If that life is too hard to comprehend, establishing a blind trust (aka, getting that trustworthy financial adviser) is the only way to go.
 You think you have trust issues?
 You sure might, but they're probably mild compared to the victims of Powerball.